VOLUNTEER OF THE YEAR

-To nominate a community member for the Telluride Foundations’ 2022 Citizen of the Year click HERE.
-Nominations forms are due August 31, 2022
+To nominate a community member for the Telluride Foundations’ 2022 Volunteer of the Year click HERE.
+Nominations forms due date for 2023 TBA.

-To view the Foundation’s Citizen of the Year Nomination form, click HERE.
+To view the Foundation’s Volunteer of the Year Nomination form, click HERE.